ejhasler/cs-ntnu/README.md

 This repository was made by the following:

 * Jørgen Finsveen - Bachelors Student at NTNU Ålesund, Bachelor in Computer Engineering
-* Even Johan P. Haslerud - Bachelors Student NTNU Ålesynd, Bachelor in Computer Engineering
+* Even Johan P. Haslerud - Bachelors Student NTNU Ålesund, Bachelor in Computer Engineering